-The three key workplace questions every business is reconsidering:
+The survey also identified three key workplace questions business leaders are consider:

 2. What should our workplace look and feel like?